-During the summer months, traffic can be a little heavy on the eastern end of Long Island especially on the weekends.
+During the summer months, traffic can be a little heavy on the eastern end of Long Island, especially on the weekends.
 We arrived at Briermere Farms at about 2.00 pm on a Sunday afternoon.
 Not exactly the best time to visit Briermere Farms because that’s when they tend to be the most crowded, from what they told us.
 It’s a pretty small parking lot which is typical of most Long Island Eastern end farm parking lots.
 It probably could hold about 25 cars.
-There was a relative long line of people formed waiting to order.
-Before the pandemic, customers were allowed to go inside the small store and pick out what they wanted.
-However, the pandemic has caused them to close the store and take orders in front of the store.
-They had about ten people working in front taking orders so the lines moved pretty quick.
-At the front of the line they had a large sign listing all their pies.
-Nonetheless, by the time you got to the place in line in which you could read the sign, you were called on to move to the store and tell them what you wanted.
+There was a relatively long line of people formed waiting to order.

 So why does Briermere Farms Sell The Best Pies in New York And Beyond?
-Well first off we would not have attempted to argue that statement if we had not tasted them first and agree 100% with the articles title.
+Well, first off we would not have attempted to argue that statement if we had not tasted them first and agreed 100% with the title of the article.
 However, there are multiple reasons why these pies are so good.
-The first is a as basic as it can get.
+The first is as basic as it can get.
 The pies are filled with fresh fruit that is grown right there on Briermere Farms.
 It is not fruit that is picked somewhere else and begins to age in transportation.
-No, it’s fruit that comes right of the trees and vines and goes directly into the pies.
+No, it’s the fruit that comes right off the trees and vines and goes directly into the pies.